 These are the most common methods you can use to make your 3D printer more efficient.

 Adding an enclosure to your 3D printer

 3D printer enclosures reduce energy usage by trapping heat inside, but they also provide additional benefits.
-For example, the heated chamber they create prevents warping of filaments (useful for ABS, for example), they keep smells and potentially harmful fumes inside and they reduce the sound levels of your 3D printer.
+For example, the heated chamber they create prevents warping of filaments (useful for ABS filament, for example), they keep potentially harmful 3D printing fumes inside, and they reduce the sound levels of your 3D printer.

 Insulating the heated bed